CtrlK

 Workflow Clarity

 No clear workflow or sequenced process for achieving PCI compliance.
-The content is organized as a reference dump of isolated code snippets and lists rather than a coherent multi-step process.
-There are no validation checkpoints, no feedback loops, and no guidance on how to sequence implementation steps.
-For a compliance skill involving security-critical operations, this is a significant gap.
+The content is organized as a reference dump of individual components (encryption, tokenization, logging) without connecting them into a coherent implementation workflow.
+No validation checkpoints, no feedback loops, and no guidance on order of operations for implementing PCI compliance.

 1 / 3